MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 You can add more policies to PRs to enforce better code quality in key branches.
 Extra requirements like a clean build of the proposed code or approval from multiple reviewers can help protect key branches.

-The number of required approvals for a PR is set in the [branch policy](branch-policies.md).
+The number of required approvals for a PR is set in a branch policy.
 A PR can be set to auto-complete with the required number of approvals, even if other reviewers reject the changes.
 It's best practice for at least two reviewers to review and approve changes in a significant PR.

-To reset votes when a PR author pushes new changes, select **Reset code reviewer votes when there are new changes** when you configure the [Require a minimum number of reviewers](branch-policies.md#require-a-minimum-number-of-reviewers) branch policy.
+To reset votes when a PR author pushes new changes, select **Reset code reviewer votes when there are new changes** in the [Require a minimum number of reviewers](branch-policies.md#require-a-minimum-number-of-reviewers) branch policy.

 For more information, see: